List of DOS commands: IF

 The command is available in MS-DOS versions 2 and later.

 INTERSVR and INTERLNK

 In MS-DOS; filelink in DR-DOS.

 Network PCs using a null modem cable or LapLink cable.
 The server-side version of InterLnk, it also immobilizes the machine it's running on as it is an active app (As opposed to a terminate-and-stay-resident program) which must be running for any transfer to take place.
 DR-DOS' filelink is executed on both the client and server.

 New in PC DOS 5.02, MS-DOS 6.0.

 JOIN

-The JOIN command attaches a drive letter to a specified directory on another drive.
+Attaches a drive letter to a specified directory on another drive.
 The opposite can be achieved via the SUBST command.

 The command is available in MS-DOS versions 3 through 5.
 It is available separately for versions 6.2 and later on the Supplemental Disk.